Simple New Year Resolutions for You and Your Dog

 – Try something or some place new

 Do you always take the same path when walking your dog?
 Or walk in the same park or neighborhood?
-Try switching it up in 2018.
+Try switching it up this year.
 New neighborhoods & parks mean new smells, new exposures, and new fun!
 The more your dog sees and learns the more socialized and happy he’ll be.
 It will even tire your pooch out a bit more because of the extra excitement and, as I’m sure you know, a tired dog is a good dog.
 Plus, it’s fun to go exploring together!

 2. Expand your minds